Malaysia initially mistook slain Kim Jong-nam for South Korean

 North Korea does not even acknowledge the dead man is Kim Jong Nam.
 Pyongyang continues to refer to him as Kim Chol, the name on the diplomatic passport Kim was carrying when he died.

-The world might never have known the slain man to be Kim Jong Nam if Malaysian police had sent a copy of his passport to the North Korean embassy, not the South Korean one.
 South Korean intelligence officers say Kim Jong Un had issued standing orders for the elimination of his elder half-brother.

 Kim Jong Nam’s murder was remarkably public, according to North Korea analysts.
 The assassins chose an airport covered by CCTV cameras and a designated weapon of mass destruction possessed by only a few states, North Korea among them.

-“The effect had to be planned,” said Robert L. Gallucci, a former U.S. chief negotiator with North Korea over its nuclear program.
+“The effect had to be planned,” said Robert L. Gallucci, a former U.S. chief negotiator with North Korea over its nuclear programme.
 “They wanted to underline impunity, that they can act with impunity.”

 The brazen nature of the assassination also made collecting evidence relatively easy.
 After the first chaotic day, the investigation was taken over by Malaysia’s Special Branch - which combines the roles of elite police unit and domestic intelligence agency.